January 14, 2021

-Automatic tagging is an AI-based method that automates the entire product tagging process, creating rich metadata for each item of the product catalog and eliminating the possibility for human errors.
+Automatic tagging is an essential part of the retail automation process.
+It represents an AI-based method that automates the entire product tagging process, creating rich metadata for each item of the product catalog and eliminating the possibility for human errors.
 Computer Vision algorithms can process an image, detect different attributes of the products, and tag them accordingly.

 AI systems need to process many photographs to learn how clothes and clothing look and what characteristics can be used to identify a fashion object present in an image.
 This is precisely what automatic tagging is.
 A qualified AI system that has been trained with thousands of fashion photos.

 Every photo gets multiple attribute labels added with automatic tagging.
 These attribute marks are far more than ordinary tags, offering deep, detailed product insights.